dlecce/monorepo-test/packages/lit-library/README.md

 - It ensures the associated React component is **cleanly unmounted**, avoiding memory leaks.

 ## Disabling Shadow DOM
+⚠️ Not all third-party React components are compatible with Shadow DOM.

 By default, Lit components render their DOM inside a **Shadow DOM root**, which encapsulates styles and structure from the rest of the page.
 This is useful for isolating Web Components, but it can create issues when integrating with third-party libraries, especially those that rely on global CSS injection.

 ### The Problem